-The Qualifying U.S. Credit designation refers to non-U.S. citizen borrowers who meet Standard Tradelines.
+The Qualifying U.S. Credit designation refers to non-U.S. citizen borrowers who meet Standard Tradelines or have a minimum of one active tradeline opened for 24 months with no derogatory history.
 A Qualifying U.S. Credit borrower is eligible for all investment property products and programs reflected on the A&D Investment Property Matrix.
-If non-U.S. citizen borrower has qualifying U.S. Credit the bank reference letter will not be required.
+If non-U.S. citizen borrower has qualifying U.S. Credit the bank reference letter requirement may be waived.